Defense Lawyers for Health Care Providers Facing Billing Fraud Investigations

 Q: What do I need to consider when choosing a Medicare billing fraud defense attorney?

 The single most important factor when choosing legal representation for a billing fraud investigation is relevant experience.
 You need a lawyer (or, preferably, a team of lawyers) with a record of success in health care fraud investigations.
 Lawyers who focus on compliance will often lack the experience needed to execute an effective defense strategy, while federal lawyers without a health care background can lack insight needed to deal with the complexities of Medicare billing regulations.
 Experience as a former health care prosecutor can also be invaluable to mounting a strategic defense.

 Get Started with a Complimentary Case Assessment With Our Trusted Billing Fraud Attorneys

 If your business or practice is under investigation, or if you are concerned about possible billing violations committed by your employees, we encourage you to contact Oberheiden, P.C., for a complimentary case assessment.
 Our lawyers will meet with you to discuss:

 - The potential defenses you may have available

 - Next steps for remedying any systemic deficiencies

 - How to advise your employees regarding the investigation

 - What we can do to close the investigation as quickly as possible

-Our headquarters are located in Dallas, and we have locations for meetings by appointment in Baton Rouge, Detroit, New York City, Los Angeles, and San Diego.
+Our headquarters are located in Dallas, and we have locations for meetings by appointment in Baton Rouge, Detroit, and New York City.
 Our attorneys also travel to meet with clients nationwide.
 To request an appointment, call us 24/7 at (888) 356-4634, or send us your contact information online and we will be in touch as soon as possible.